stefanov-sm/pg_jobs/README.md

   "additionalProperties": false
 }
 ```
-Field contents may be [validated](https://www.jsonschemavalidator.net/) before written into the table.
+Field contents may be [validated](https://www.jsonschemavalidator.net/) before being written to the table.
 See the example in file **job.schema.sql**.